-Researchers identify a mechanism that stops progression of abnormal cells into cancerAugust 14th, 2014 in Cancer /
+Researchers identify a mechanism that stops progression of abnormal cells into cancerAugust 14, 2014 in Medicine & Health / Cancer

 Researchers from Boston University School of Medicine (BUSM) report that a tumor suppressor pathway, called the Hippo pathway, is responsible for sensing abnormal chromosome numbers in cells and triggering cell cycle arrest, thus preventing progression into cancer.